mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 - It is called Breadth-First because we discover all adjacent nodes progressively.
 - No matter the order in which we push the adjacent nodes, we always visit all the nodes.
 - **However, the order in which we push the nodes discovers a different substructure** related to the discovery of the nodes.
-That substructure is created by labelling the edges as *discovery* (often marked with thick lines) is they lead to a new node, *cross edge* otherwise (often marked with light lines).
+That substructure is created by labelling the edges that lead to a new node as *discovery* (often marked with thick lines), *cross edge* otherwise (often marked with light lines).
 We are going to use that structure that tells how the nodes were discovered.
 - Note that a *cross* edge is actually a cycle!

-Pseudocode of the BFS traversal algorithm that visits all nodes and returns the discovery structure:
+Pseudo-code of the BFS traversal algorithm that visits all nodes and returns the discovery structure:

 ![Graphs: Breadth-First Search Traversal Pseudocode](./pics/graphs_bfs_traversal_pseudocode.png)

 Note that the pseudo code has two parts:

 - `BFS(G)`: main algorithm; after resetting all vertices/edges to be *UNEXPLORED*, all *UNEXPORED* vertices are processed by the second part: `BFS(G, v)`.
-Since that second part performs the breadth-first seach on the connected component, we can count components (disjoint subgraphs) in `BFS(G)` whenever we jump to the next *UNEXPLORED* vertex!
+Since that second part performs the breadth-first search on the connected component, we can count components (disjoint subgraphs) in `BFS(G)` whenever we jump to the next *UNEXPLORED* vertex!
-- `BFS(G, v)`: the breadth-first search is performed as described above: we pupulate a queue with *UNEXPLORED* nodes and mark them and edges accordingly.
+- `BFS(G, v)`: the breadth-first search is performed as described above: we populate a queue with *UNEXPLORED* nodes and mark them and the edges accordingly.
 - We can compute also the number of cycles simply by counting them whenever a *cross edge* is discovered.

 ##### Running time